Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 Symbiotic Relation Between Innovative & Generic Pharma

-Innovative Pharma Company – Four General Strategic Pathway Against Patent Cliff
+Innovative Pharma Company – Four General Strategic Pathways Against Patent Cliff

 Overview of Innovative Pharma Company Strategy